Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Finite-time Lyapunov exponents and early-warning signals

 \subsection{Finite-time Lyapunov exponents}

-Under the family of hypotheses \hyperlink{C}{{\rm\textbf{C}}} (resp. \hyperlink{D}{{\rm\textbf{D}}}), the long-term behavior as time increases of the locally pullback attractive solution $a_c$ (resp. $l_c$ and $u_c$) is identical for all the values of $c$ such that equations \eqref{eq:4Cparametrictransitionequation}$_c$ are in \textsc{Case} \hyperlink{Ac}{{\rm A}} (resp. \textsc{Cases} \hyperlink{Ad}{{\rm A}}, \hyperlink{C1d}{{\rm C1}} or \hyperlink{C2d}{{\rm C2}}): all of them approach $\tilde a_{\gamma_+}$ (resp. $\tilde l_{\gamma_+}$ and/or $\tilde u_{\gamma_+})$ as time increases.
-For this reason, the corresponding classical Lyapunov exponents, which only gather information about the asymptotic behaviour of the solutions, do not provide valuable information regarding the proximity of $c$ to a critical value $c_0$.
-In this section, we show that, on the contrary, the finite-time Lyapunov exponents of these solutions are effective (early-warning) signals: they become positive for suitable choices of the time interval in the proximity of $c_0$.
+Assume that the hypotheses \hyperlink{C}{{\rm\textbf{C}}} (resp. \hyperlink{D}{{\rm\textbf{D}}}) hold.
+As time increases, the long-term behavior of the locally pullback attractive solution $a_c$ (resp. $l_c$ and $u_c$) is identical for all the values of $c$ such that equations \eqref{eq:4Cparametrictransitionequation}$_c$ are in \textsc{Case} \hyperlink{Ac}{{\rm A}} (resp. \textsc{Cases} \hyperlink{Ad}{{\rm A}}, \hyperlink{C1d}{{\rm C1}} or \hyperlink{C2d}{{\rm C2}}): all of them approach $\tilde a_{\gamma_+}$ (resp. $\tilde l_{\gamma_+}$ and/or $\tilde u_{\gamma_+})$ as time increases.
+For this reason, the corresponding classical Lyapunov exponents, which only gather information about the asymptotic behaviour of the solutions, do not provide valuable information regarding the proximity of $c$ to a tipping point $c_0$ (recall Definition~\ref{def:3.1tippingtracking}).
+In this section, we show that, on the contrary, the finite-time Lyapunov exponents of these solutions are effective (early-warning) signals: as the rate approaches the tipping point $c_0$, there is a moment in time where the FTLE become positive for suitable choices of the integration interval.
 It is remarkable that this is true despite the fact that equations \eqref{eq:4Cparametrictransitionequation}$_c$ are not necessarily of slow variation.

 Let us focus on the concave case, i.e., let us assume the family of hypotheses \hyperlink{C}{{\rm\textbf{C}}}.
 Whenever the locally pullback solution $a_c$ is globally defined, we define its \emph{backward finite-time Lyapunov exponent of length $T>0$ at time $t\in\mathbb{R}$} by